 Before we start it might be useful to compare DNS name resolution with a standard question and answer that takes place in everyday life.

 Let’s assume you want to know what country Casablanca is in.

 Well the first thing you would probably do is ask one of your friends.

-So you ask Bob but Bob doesn’t know so he would probably suggest you ask John as he travels a lot, and he might know. (referral)
+So you ask Bob but Bob doesn’t know so he would probably suggest you ask John as he travels a lot, and he might know. ( this is a referral)

-So you ask John who again might know and give you the answer or again he might suggest you ask someone else. (referral)
+So you ask John who again might know and give you the answer or again he might suggest you ask someone else. ( another referral)